Here are the costs to forming a New Mexico LLC:

 Should I hire an LLC filing company?

-An LLC filing company usually charges $50 to $400, depending on the company.
+An LLC filing company usually charges $50 to $400 to file your LLC formation documents for you, depending on the company.

 New Mexico LLC Filing Cost

-The total New Mexico LLC formation costs (the cost to create the LLC) is $50.
+The total New Mexico LLC formation costs (the cost to create the LLC by filing the Articles of Organization) is $50.
+This LLC cost is the same for all New Mexico LLCs.

 This is the only amount you have to pay if you file the Articles of Organization yourself.